rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ### ScrollTechnique
 Specifies the technique used to scroll the viewport:

+>Note: This setting is not supported on Android.

 **Possible Values**

 * FingerScroll : You can scroll around the page using finger swiping.